zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

 - Create an Azure service principal (SP).
 To deploy ArcBox, an Azure service principal assigned with _Owner_ role-based access control (RBAC) role is required:

-  - "Owner" - Required for provisioning Azure resources, view Azure Arc-enabled Kubernetes Cloud Defender extension findings and Azure Arc-enabled data services billing, monitoring metrics, and logs management
+  - "Owner" - Required for provisioning Azure resources, view Azure Arc-enabled Kubernetes, Azure Arc-enabled Data Services billing, monitoring metrics, and logs management

   > **NOTE: Jumpstart is following the guidance and best practices of the [Azure Arc Data Services documentation](https://learn.microsoft.com/azure/azure-arc/data/upload-metrics) for enabling and configuring Automatic upload of metrics and logs to Azure Monitor**